delete old, expired transients from WordPress wp_options table

 NB: after you install and activate this plugin, the first thing it does is schedule a housekeeping task to delete expired transients.
 This means that there may not be any transients found when you visit this page in the tools menu straight after installing the plugin, because they may have already been deleted.
 You probably never need to delete expired transients manually, because they'll be automatically deleted daily.

 Not yet.
 I'll consider adding a setting for that if it seems to be popular.
-I reckon daily is probably often enough even for busy websites.
+I reckon daily is often enough even for busy websites.
+When network activated on multisite, it runs hourly to ensure it can get around all of the sites frequently enough.

 Got something to say?
 Need help?